rory-hayes/Tally/architecture.md

   - `RuleDefinition` objects describing rule metadata (`code`, `severity`, `categories`, `descriptionTemplate`, applicability by `country`/`tax_year`).
   - `getActiveRules(country, taxYear)` which filters the registry for the current payslip context.
 - **Rule configuration**: Thresholds live in `RuleConfig` objects loaded via `lib/rules/config.ts`.
 Defaults are keyed by country + tax year, while bureau/client overrides are stored in `client_rule_config` (JSONB).
 The processing pipeline merges overrides with defaults and passes the resulting config into every rule evaluation so thresholds can vary per client without new deployments.
-- **Jurisdiction config**: Country-specific tax data (e.g., IE PAYE/USC/PRSI) lives under `config/<country>/<year>.ts`.
-Loader utilities (e.g., `getIeConfigForYear`) in `lib/rules/ieConfig.ts` expose typed structures that are attached to `RuleContext.config.ieConfig` whenever the payslip country is IE, so downstream logic can read the official Revenue rates/bands without hard-coding values.
+- **Jurisdiction config**: Country-specific tax data (e.g., IE PAYE/USC/PRSI, UK PAYE/NIC/Student Loans) lives under `config/<country>/<year>.ts`.
+Loader utilities (e.g., `getIeConfigForYear`, `getUkConfigForYear`) expose typed structures that are attached to `RuleContext.config.ieConfig`/`ukConfig` whenever the payslip country matches, so downstream logic can read official rates/bands without hard-coding values.
 - Each rule definition provides an `evaluate(context)` function (pure) that inspects the current/previous payslip diff and returns zero or more `IssueCandidate`s.
 - `runRules(current, previous, diff, options)` simply fetches the active rule pack and executes each definition.
 Adding a new rule requires only appending a `RuleDefinition` entry; engine code stays unchanged.
 - Countries / tax years default to `IE` / derived from payslip `pay_date`, but clients can extend coverage by adding new definitions or packs.